Beresnjev/kubervaejuhatus-click-counter-test-task/ui/click-counter-app/README.md

 Before starting, make sure you have the following tools installed:

-- **Node.js**: Version 16 or higher.
+- **Node.js**: Version 16 or higher (Angular CLI expects a Node.js LTS version).
 You can check your version by running:
 ```bash
 node -v
  ```